revgizmo/zoomstudentengagement_cursor/ISSUE_360_INVESTIGATION_REPORT.md

 - Functions are accessible in the package namespace
 - Tests for these functions are passing

+**Root Cause**: The original analysis was based on outdated information or incorrect test results.

 ### **Phase 2: pkgload Environment Analysis**

 **Claimed Issues**: 5 failures due to pkgload environment setup